Social media marketing trends to watch in 2021

 The availability and scope of selling directly through social media platforms has ballooned and consumer uptake has matched this expansion.

 Sites like Facebook, Instagram, Snapchat, and Pinterest have all embraced buying and selling directly through their platforms.

 While linking to an external eCommerce site is still common, people often prefer to stay in the app they’re already on.
-Features like Facebook Marketplace are an extremely viable and accessible way to not only market your products but to concurrently sell them directly to your audience in the app.
+Features like Facebook Marketplace are an extremely viable and accessible way to market your products.
+Plus you can concurrently sell directly to your audience in the app.

 Stories continue to rise above traditional posts

-We have Snapchat to thank for them as the original pioneer, but ‘stories’ have now been adopted almost across the board, including Instagram and LinkedIn.
+We have Snapchat to thank as the original pioneer of ‘stories’.
+But they’ve now been adopted almost across the board, including on Instagram and LinkedIn.